Our estate and probate litigation services include:

 - Creditor claims: The executor/personal representative has a duty to carefully examine all creditor claims against the estate.
 We assist clients in evaluating and validating such claims.
 In addition, when unwarranted claims are made, we contest the debt.

 - Will contests: We represent plaintiffs and defendants in will disputes, including will contest claims alleging duress, undue influence, and fraud.
 We also resolve disputes involving lifetime promises and distributions to non-spouses.

 - Other probate litigation: We work diligently to resolve any claims against the estate.
 In addition, we assist the personal representative/executor to pursue any relevant claims on behalf of the estate.

-The Law Offices of Maker Fragale Di Costanzo has also successfully instituted surrogate court proceedings to assert inheritance rights on behalf of children out of wedlock.
+Maker, Fragale & Di Costanzo have also successfully instituted Surrogate Court proceedings to assert inheritance rights on behalf of children out of wedlock.
 Over the years, we have proudly recovered millions of dollars for our clients encompassing children out of wedlock, trustee and testamentary beneficiaries.